shenwei356/unikmer/docs/usage.md

       --nocheck-file            do not check binary file, when using process substitution or named pipe -j, --threads int             number of CPUs to use (default 4) --verbose                 print verbose information

+Use "unikmer [command] --help" for more information about a command.

 ```

 ## count